Femicide: Impact of the COVID-19 pandemic

 The COVID-19 pandemic led not only to heightened rates of domestic violence against and suicide by girls and young women, but also to increased rates of femicide.
 Around 50,000 women were being murdered every year.
 This was due to the stay-at-home measures that increased the levels of isolation for women and girls.
 This became a life-or-death situation if they were locked in with violent partners or relatives.
 "The increasing economic instability and unemployment rates worldwide" led to "heightened violence" for women.
 Additionally, there was an increase in calls to domestic violence hotlines in various countries after the lockdown began.

 Most countries also "diverted" resources and efforts "from violence against women response to immediate COVID-19 relief".

 UK policeman Wayne Couzens used the Covid restrictions to detain and arrest Sarah Everard.
 He then murdered her and a few days later he was arrested.

+Statistics

+The following chart includes the femicide rate per 100,000 women and the countries it occurs, ordered from were lower rate to higher rate.